isomerpages/ncss-ssi/_training/Higher-Diploma-in-Social-Service.md

 SSI’s HDSS programme also provides an articulation pathway into the Bachelors’ in Social Work Degree Programme offered by Singapore University of Social Services (SUSS), for learners who want to pursue a further education and their aspiration to become a Social Worker.

-Interested applicants, are encouraged to register and attend the Programme Preview session for more information.
-The preview session will be held on 15 April (Thursday) from 7.00pm to 8.30pm.
-Please register your interest by clicking on this [link](https://form.gov.sg/606d0c428fb55e001115babc){:target="_blank"}.

 ### Entry Requirements

 Applicants should possess the following criteria:

 -	A minimum grade of C6 for GCE ‘O’ level English (or its equivalent).
 -	At least two years of full-time working experience.
--	Complete a complimentary e-learning course “, [Singapore’s Social Compact](https://learningcloud.sg/pages/coursedescription.jsf?courseId=1233736&catalogId=1700&templateId=-1){:target="_blank"} (download the e-certificate and submit it upon registration for this programme).
+-	Complete a complimentary e-learning course “, [Singapore’s Social Compact](https://iltms.ssi.gov.sg/registration/#/Course?coursecode=SCRS400){:target="_blank"} (download the e-certificate and submit it upon registration for this programme).

 Applicants should also possess any one of the following qualifications: